IshaanNene/Kube-Sim/README.md

 # Kube-Sim
-Kube-Sim is a lightweight, simulation-based distributed system that mimics core Kubernetes cluster management functionalities.
-Built with Go and Docker, it demonstrates key distributed computing concepts such as node addition, pod scheduling, health monitoring, and failure recovery.
+Kube-Sim is a lightweight Kubernetes Clone.
+It is a simulation-based distributed system that mimics the core Kubernetes cluster management functionalities.
+I Built this project with Go and Docker.
+This demonstrates the key distributed computing concepts such as node addition, pod scheduling, health monitoring, and failure recovery.
 This project is designed for educational purposes and provides a simplified yet comprehensive platform to explore cluster management.

 ## Weekly Implementation Breakdown